0xC0000054/sc4-query-ui-hooks/README.md

 Multiple `*_occupancy` and `*_capacity` variables can be combined in a LTEXT query to show the filled/available occupancy. e.g. `#cs1_occupancy#/#cs1_capacity#`.

-### Advanced Network Query Tool Tip
+### Advanced Query Tool Tips

-A custom advanced/debug query tool tip is provided for the transportation networks, excluding power lines and pipes.
-This tool tip is accessed by holding `Control + Alt + Shift` when hovering over a network piece.
+These tool tips is accessed by holding `Control + Alt + Shift` when hovering over an appropriate item.

+#### Flora

+This tool tip provides the flora object's exemplar name, birth date, and last seeding date.

+#### Network

+This tool tip provides technical info about the transportation networks, excluding power lines and pipes.
 ![Network Query Tool Tip](images/CustomNetworkTooltip.jpg)

+#### Props

+This tool tip provides the prop object's exemplar name.

 ## SC4QueryUIHooks INI File